Guidelines on the Standards for Argumentation on Social Science Issues

 1. General Standards for Argumentation

 1.1.
-The standard of proof
+The Standard of Justification

 Every claim must be supported by justifications, which are reasons for accepting the claim.
-These justifications can take many forms: reliance on empirical data (experiments, observations, etc.), consistency with established knowledge, reference to a source, alignment with values, testimonials, and so on.
+These justifications can take several forms: reliance on empirical data (experiments, observations, etc.), consistency with established knowledge, reference to a source, alignment with values, testimonials, and so on.
 Justification is essential for transforming a simple claim into a valid argument.

 1.2.
-The standard of “consideration for others”
+The “consideration for others” standard

 Argumentation is a dialogic process in which the arguments and viewpoints of other participants must be taken into account.
 This involves developing, refuting, or qualifying the viewpoints of others, which helps to enrich the argument.

 1.3.
-The Inquiry
+The Questions

-Questioning and challenging claims—whether they come from others or from oneself—is a driving force behind argumentation.
+Questioning and challenging statements—whether they come from others or from oneself—is a driving force behind argumentation.
 It is what prompts us to examine the justifications put forward and to consider counterarguments, in order to strengthen or adjust our position.

 2. Standards specific to the context of socio-scientific issues (SSI)